zakandrewking/brainshare/README.md

 1. Copy the Anon Key and API URL into frontend/.env

+1. Make a copy of bin/.env.example called bin/.env

+1. Copy the Service Role Key and API URL into bin/.env

 # Troubleshooting

 ## must be member of role "supabase_admin" (SQLSTATE 42501); while executing migration